What you perceive to be true and what is actually true aren’t always the same.

 How do two different people have such vast, differing opinions?
-Why does one person believe everything is fine and another one think life is chaotic and out of control?
+Why does one person believe everything is fine and another one thinks life is chaotic and out of control?

 The environment is the same, but the one thing that will almost never be the same is our perception.

 Someone walking uphill might complain about the hard climb ahead while the other person might get excited about the chance to build muscle and reach the top.